ccviolett/Ant-Ran/README.md

 ### Ant-Ran

+## Description

 This theme is based on [Ant](https://github.com/EliverLara/Ant).
 Many thanks to [EliverLara](https://github.com/EliverLara).

 This dream is made for Ran.
 Now is for world.
+## What's different?

+Ant is a wonderful theme for GTK*, it's doing well in all respects.

+But the only problem is that its main color is red.

+Someone who prefers blue rather than red thinks it can look more grace if it can change the main color to blue.

+I know Ant has many different versions, like Ant-Dracula, Ant-Nebula, Ant-Bloody. and there is a theme between them whose main color is blue but it is a dark theme.

+So I made a new light theme base on Ant using blue for the main color.

+Hope you like it.

 #### Installation